shantanu0304/dataStructures/README.md

 # dataStructures
-This repo consists implementation of various Data Structure algorithms using java
+This repository consists implementation of multiple Data Structure algorithms using java.